toltalchaos/shop-os/README.md

 ## TODO

-- add discount code creation logic
+- test product item deletion and creation to ensure the page refresh
 - add error handling for all external calls - any failures prevent or roll back the action
   - site data
   - products